This policy applies to all UNMC students.

 - Students in the following College of Nursing programs may select the campus commencement in which they will participate: RN to BSN, Post-Graduate Certificate, Master of Science in Nursing, and Doctor of Nursing Practice.
 Location selection cannot be changed once the Application for Degree is submitted.

 - Graduate Studies-specific procedures

-- All PhD and MS students will participate in the Omaha commencement and convocation ceremonies.
-Written approval from the University of Nebraska Provost is required for any PhD or MS student to walk at another University of Nebraska location.
+- Graduate students participate in the Omaha ceremony.
+Written approval from the University of Nebraska Provost is required for a graduate student to walk at another University of Nebraska location.

 - Diplomas and Degrees

-- Diplomas will be distributed at the commencement ceremony.
+- Diplomas will be distributed at or following the commencement ceremony.

 - Diplomas will not be released for students who have a hold or any financial encumbrance on their academic record in accordance with Board of Regents Policy.